Planning a visit to Seville and brainstorming some day trip ideas?

-Aside from the bridge, Ronda itself is beautiful -- plenty of cozy town squares, cobblestone alleys, balconies everywhere, and lovely architecture.
+Aside from the bridge, Ronda itself is beautiful — plenty of cozy town squares, cobblestone alleys, balconies everywhere, and lovely architecture.
 You can visit the Mondragón Palace and the Arabic Baths, if you’re feeling ambitious.

 But by night, the crowds subside and you can reclaim the pretty village.
 Check into the Hotel San Gabriel for a weekend and nibble some nouveau tapas at Traga Tapas.

 Ronda is a fairly long day trip.
 It’s a 1:45 drive from Seville and really warrants a more dedicated stay.
 Ronda is not well connected via train or bus.
 The 2.5 hour bus ride leaves from Prado de San Sebastian Bus Station.

 4. Grazalema & Zahara de la Sierra

 Grazalema is a pretty mountain village of Roma origin, located at the foot of the Penon Grande in the valley of Sierra de Grazalema Natural Park.

 The beautifully situated village is splashed with whitewashed homes and surrounded by olive trees.
 I was there in February, so there was even a sprinkling of snow.

 You can climb up to the Arabic Tower of Tribute, though the pathway isn’t for the timid.
 The tower itself is nothing special, but the views are epic.

 You really need a car for this trip.
 It’s approximately 1:45-2:00 hours each way from Seville.

-5. Antequera, the “Florence of Andalucia"
+5. Antequera, the “Florence of Andalusia”

 Like Osuna, Antequera surprised me.
 I came to inspect the UNESCO dolmens, a fairly new site just listed in 2016.
 But I absolutely fell in love with the Spanish-Baroque town.